awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data.md

 1. For **Task Definition Name**, type a name for your task definition\.
 Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, and underscores are allowed\.

 1. For **Task execution role**, either select your existing task execution role or choose **Create new role** to have one created for you\.
 This role authorizes Amazon ECS to pull private images for your task\.
-For more information, see [Private Registry Authentication Required IAM Permissions](private-auth.md#private-auth-iam)\.
+For more information, see [Required IAM Permissions for Private Registry Authentication](private-auth.md#private-auth-iam)\.
 **Important**
 If the **Task execution role** field does not appear, choose **Configure via JSON** and manually add the `executionRoleArn` field to specify your task execution role\.
 The following code shows the syntax: